 Research

-My research interest lies in Industrial Organisation and Microeconomic Theory.
+My research interest lies in Industrial Organisation, Competition Economics and Microeconomic Theory.

 Industrial Organisation